TheDigitalCatOnline/blog_source/pelican/content/tdd-in-python-with-pytest-part-5.markdown

 ============================== no tests ran in 0.02s ==============================
 ```

 Let us start with a very simple example.
 Patching can be complex to grasp at the beginning so it is better to start learning it with trivial use cases.

-Create a new project following the instructions given previously in the book, calling this project `fileinfo`.
 The purpose of this library is to develop a simple class that returns information about a given file.
 The class shall be instantiated with the file path, which can be relative.

 The starting point is the class with the method `__init__`.
 If you want you can develop the class using TDD, but for the sake of brevity I will not show here all the steps that I followed.
 This is the set of tests I have in `tests/test_fileinfo.py`